5T33Z0/OC-Little-Translated/Content/03_USB_Fixes/ACPI_Mapping_USB_Ports/XHUB_Method/README.md

 - **Preserves OEM SSDT Integrity**: By keeping the OEM SSDT intact and only disabling `RHUB` for macOS via `_STA`, you avoid removing critical ACPI definitions that may affect other system components, reducing the risk of boot failures or hardware conflicts.
 - **Dual-Boot Compatibility**: The `_STA` method ensures `RHUB` remains active for other operating systems (e.g., Windows, Linux), maintaining native USB functionality in dual-boot setups, whereas dropping the OEM SSDT could disrupt USB behavior in non-macOS environments.
 - **Simpler Implementation**: Disabling `RHUB` conditionally requires less extensive ACPI modifications compared to rewriting the entire USB table, making it easier to create and maintain the SSDT.
 - **Lower Risk of Errors**: Dropping an OEM SSDT requires precise identification of the correct table (e.g., via `OemTableId`) and a comprehensive replacement, which can introduce errors if other ACPI dependencies are missed.
-The `XUBN` method is more targeted, modifying only the USB hub behavior.
+The `XHUB` method is more targeted, modifying only the USB hub behavior.
-- **Flexibility for Updates**: If the OEM firmware updates the USB table (e.g., via BIOS updates), the `XUBN` method adapts by overriding only the necessary parts, while a dropped OEM SSDT may require a complete rewrite to incorporate new firmware changes.
+- **Flexibility for Updates**: If the OEM firmware updates the USB table (e.g., via BIOS updates), the `HXUB` method adapts by overriding only the necessary parts, while a dropped OEM SSDT may require a complete rewrite to incorporate new firmware changes.
-- **Reduced Debugging Complexity**: If issues arise, troubleshooting is simpler with the `XUBN` method, as you’re only adjusting a small SSDT rather than debugging a full OEM table replacement, which could impact unrelated system functions.
+- **Reduced Debugging Complexity**: If issues arise, troubleshooting is simpler with the `HXUB` method, as you’re only adjusting a small SSDT rather than debugging a full OEM table replacement, which could impact unrelated system functions.
-- **Customizability**: A custom Root Hub (`XUBN`) allows precise control over port definitions, especially for internal devices like Bluetooth, which macOS expects to be set as "Internal" (type 255).
+- **Customizability**: A custom Root Hub (`HXUB`) allows precise control over port definitions, especially for internal devices like Bluetooth, which macOS expects to be set as "Internal" (type 255).

 This approach is particularly useful for systems with complex USB configurations or those affected by macOS's 15-port-per-controller limit, and it avoids reliance on kexts like `USBInjectAll` or tools like Hackintool, which may not work well for all platforms (e.g., AMD chipsets) or macOS versions post-Big Sur 11.3.